MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/user-guide.md

     launched, your contact will be able to see its content and give you guidance.

+> [!NOTE]
-**Note:** When you’re done getting help from your contact, make sure to go back to Remote Assist and disconnect the call.
+> When you’re done getting help from your contact, make sure to go back to Remote Assist and disconnect the call.
 Until you do that, the call will stay connected and your contact will see and hear what’s happening on your HoloLens.

 ## Use Dynamics 365 for Field Service from Remote Assist